nmaison88/dillyJumpingDino/motion_sensor_project/README.md

 - Raspberry Pi 5
 - Momentary push button (normally open)
+- One of the following output options:
-- LED or relay module (for controlling lights, fog machines, or other props)
+  - GPIO-controlled relay module or LED (with 220-330 ohm resistor)
-- 220-330 ohm resistor for LED
+  - USB relay module (CH340 chip-based, controlled via serial commands)
 - 10K ohm resistor for button (optional if using internal pull-up)
 - USB, Bluetooth, or 3.5mm jack compatible speaker or amplifier
 - Breadboard and jumper wires